What is BCI?

 How is BCI Funded?

-St. Charles County Developmental Disabilities Resource Board (DDRB) – In the execution of our social mission, which is to provide meaningful employment for adults with disabilities, BCI incurs expenses that other contract packaging firms do not incur such as additional supervision and employment support.
-DDRB provides reimbursement funding for expenses such as these, as well as for competitive employment program and supported employment follow-along services.
+St. Charles County Developmental Disabilities Resource Board (DDRB) – In the execution of our mission to provide innovative employment opportunities for adults with disabilities, BCI incurs expenses that other contract packaging firms do not, such as additional supervision and employment support.
+DDRB provides reimbursement for these expenses, as well as for competitive employment and supported employment follow-along services.
 This funding is provided through SB40 legislation.

 State of Missouri Department of Elementary and Secondary Education (DESE) – BCI must be able to provide our contract packaging and light manufacturing services at a competitive rate.
-DESE provides a daily per diem for each client working at BCI.
+DESE provides a daily per diem for each client working at BCI Packaging.
 This per diem allows us to remain competitive, which helps us sustain our mission of providing purposeful work for adults with disabilities.

 ABOUT ORGANIZATIONAL EMPLOYMENT